raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 You can get creative when making your server banner, for example creating your own [ASCII art](https://patorjk.com/software/taag/#p=display&f=Slant&t=Fulcrum).
 In [Fulcrum docs](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf) you can find additional info about making a banner in the "# Server banner text file - 'banner'" section.

-* Create and open "banner.txt" file inside Fulcrum directory
+* Create and open `banner.txt` file inside Fulcrum directory

 ```sh
 $ sudo nano /data/fulcrum/banner.txt
 ```

-* Paste your own creation into "banner.txt".
+* Paste your own creation into `banner.txt`.
 Save and exit

 ```sh
     ____      __